SNAP Assistance

 Why is Harvesters involved in SNAP outreach and assistance?

-Harvesters provides emergency food assistance to low-income families.
+Harvesters provides emergency food assistance to families with low incomes.
 Hunger rates remain high, and many families need more than one-time emergency help with food.
-Federal nutrition assistance programs, such as SNAP, are Harvesters’ partners in feeding the hungry.
+Federal nutrition assistance programs, such as SNAP, are Harvesters’ partners in feeding those experiencing food insecurity.
 SNAP provides people with a consistent means to purchase the nutritious food they want and need.
 Learn more about the facts, myths and realities surrounding SNAP.

 Why is SNAP a good option for food assistance?